Ariful17/IoT-Project-on-HVAC/README.md

 - BMP280 pressure sensor
 - solid state relays and buck module
 <br>
 Spiffs or serial peripheral flash file system protocol is used.
-Please organizied the files as shown on the image.
+Please organizied the files as shown on the layout image.